 7. Inkybee

 The output of the blogger prospecting tool of Inkybee is something you can also acquire through manual search.
-However, its feature to extract your current Twitter followers that have their own websites and blogs provides the luxury to start building relationships with these potential linkers and create your own list of content promoters.
+However, its feature to extract your current Twitter followers with their websites and blogs provide the luxury to start building relationships with these potential linkers and create your list of content promoters.

 Website: Inkybee